Understanding Superannuation vs. Retirement: Are They the Same or Different?

 rajanassociates

-Though resignation is a bilateral concept and becomes effective on acceptance by the competent authority, yet the general rule can be displaced by express provisions to the contrary.
-In PNB vs P.K.
-Mittal's case interpreting Regulation 20(2) of the Punjab National Bank Regulations, the Apex Court held that "resignation would automatically take effect from the date specified in the notice as there was no provision for any acceptance or rejection of resignation by the employer."
+Though resignation is a bilateral concept and becomes effective upon acceptance by the competent authority, the general rule can be displaced by express provisions to the contrary.
+In the case of PNB vs. P.K.
+Mittal, interpreting Regulation 20(2) of the Punjab National Bank Regulations, the Apex Court held that resignation would automatically take effect from the date specified in the notice, as there was no provision for any acceptance or rejection of resignation by the employer.

 Advocates & Notaries & Legal Consultants [HR]